A voice keyboard that keeps your voice on your phone.

 The research on note-taking and memory is more nuanced than "just write it down."
 Different methods of capturing information activate different cognitive processes.
 And those processes determine what you remember, how deeply you understand it, and how easily you can retrieve it later.

 So when someone asks whether voice notes or written notes are better for recall, the honest answer is: it depends on what you are trying to remember.
+We have a separate piece on why voice notes are the best way to capture ideas for the moments when speed of capture is the constraint, and a student-focused voice tools guide for lecture and study workflows specifically.

 The study of note-taking and memory goes back decades.
 Two findings stand out above the rest, and they pull in different directions.